stem-discord/public/events/2022-05-01_id_background_event.md

 **WINNERS WILL BE ANNOUNCED A FEW DAYS LATER (EXACT DATE TBD)**

 Welcome to the first-ever ID card design contest.
 You will be competing against one another, creating backdrop designs you think the server will love.
-Unleash your inner creativity, your inner Picasso, your inner artsist, or submit just for fun for a chance to receive the @events winner role!
+Unleash your inner creativity, your inner Picasso, your inner artsist, or submit just for fun.
+Prizes will be given to 1st, 2nd, and 3rd place winners⁠— see details below.

 __Theme:__ The theme is STEM, but how you do that it is up to you and your creativity!